YinKangSheng/UG-ICM/README.md

-# Unified Coding for Both Human Perception and Generalized Machine Analytics with CLIP Supervision
+# Unified Coding for Both Human Perception and Generalized Machine Analytics with CLIP Supervision（UG-ICM）
 This repo contains the official PyTorch implementation for the paper “Unified Coding for Both Human Perception and Generalized Machine Analytics with CLIP Supervision”.

 <!-- ![image-20240309205345255](./img/image1.pdf) -->